Uninsured vs Underinsured Motorist Coverage

 How Much Should You Carry?

 A common approach is matching UM/UIM limits to your bodily injury liability limits.
-Pair this with State Minimum Auto Insurance Explained so your policy is legally compliant and realistically protective.
+Pair this with State Minimum Auto Insurance Explained so your policy is both legally compliant and realistically protective.

 Bottom Line

 UM/UIM is often one of the highest-value coverages for the premium paid, especially in areas with many uninsured drivers.
+Adding this protection to your policy is usually inexpensive and can prevent major financial hardship after an accident caused by an uninsured or underinsured motorist.